Serving all people by providing personalized health and wellness through exemplary care, education and research.

-The risks involved in a kyphoplasty include:
+The risks involved in kyphoplasty include:

 There may be other risks, depending on your specific medical condition.
 Be sure to discuss any concerns with your doctor before the procedure.

-Your doctor may suggest that you take certain vitamins, minerals, and medications to help strengthen your bones and prevent more fractures in your spine.
+If the fracture was caused by osteoporosis, your doctor may suggest that you take certain vitamins, minerals, or medicines to help strengthen your bones and help prevent more fractures in your spine.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR